 When you use disposables:

 - Use them as infrequently as possible.
-And when you do use one, use it for as long as you can.
-They are designed to absorb multiple eliminations and since each nappy will take hundreds of years to decompose, you might as well make it work hard before you ditch it.
-Using fewer could save you hundreds of pounds a year6.
+Each nappy will take hundreds of years to decompose, and using fewer could save you hundreds of pounds a year6.

 - Don’t use disposables in the daytime unless you really have to.
 There’s nothing nice about a baby having to carry up to a litre of weight between their legs7.